DSCI-310/DSCI-310-Group-1/analysis/introduction.md

 For this project, we're conducting a multi-variable regression analysis on the **Student Performance** dataset.
-The original dataset, which was recorded on the UCI ML Repo (see citation), was split into two individual datasets, respectively with students' final grades in Portuguese and Math.
+The original dataset, which was recorded on the UCI ML Repo {cite:p}`schooldata`, was split into two individual datasets, respectively with students' final grades in Portuguese and Math.
 For this project, we're only focusing on the Math dataset.
-First used in 2008 by Cortez and Silva, this dataset was collected for use in decision trees, neural networks, SVMs and Random Forest.
+First used by Cortez and Silva [{cite:year}`sschoolperf`], this dataset was collected for use in decision trees, neural networks, SVMs and Random Forest.
 The dataset has an very large number of potentially useful features.
 There are 30 features and 3 outputs; however, for the purposes of this analysis, we will only focus on 9 features with varying levels of intuitive correlation with the final end of year grade G3, mostly consisting of social factors.
 For instance, the feature "study time", at a glance, seems like there will be a positive correlation with final grade while the feature "romantic" is not as straightforward to tell.